barsoom/devbook/styleguide/css/README.md

 * [Scaling down the BEM methodology for small projects](http://www.smashingmagazine.com/2014/07/17/bem-methodology-for-small-projects/)

+#### Keep BEM component nesting shallow.

+Only use `__` when something is a subcomponent, not when it can be seen as a separate component that happens to be nested.

+If you have a "hamburger" menu in the site header and you know you are highly unlikely to have other types of hamburgers elsewhere, do `.hamburger` – no need for `.site-header__hamburger`.

+See the <http://csswizardry.com/> source (and, hopefully, the source of our own newer projects) for some examples of this.

 #### `.is-modified` is allowed.

 In addition to [BEM-like modifier naming](#bem-like-naming), we also accept naming like `.is-inactive` for modifiers (a.k.a. "states") when that is more convenient, e.g. for "polymorphic" modifiers applied by JavaScript to multiple components.